Jon-AtAWS/opensearch-ml-quickstart/README.md

 You can run the code against a self-managed OpenSearch cluster, or an Amazon OpenSearch Service domain.
 And, you can use either a local or remote-hosted model.
 All of the model management is in the `<root>/ml_models` directory.

 We've provided code in the `<root>/data_process` directory that can read files from the open source [Amazon-PQA data set](https://registry.opendata.aws/amazon-pqa/).
-You'll need to navigate to the URL, download and unzip the data, storing all of the files in a local directory (we've provided the `datasets` directory for this purpose).
+You'll need to navigate to the URL, download and unzip the data, storing all of the files in a local directory (we've provided the `datasets` directory for this purpose, see the README there for further instructions).
 The PQA data provides an excellent data set to explore lexical and semantic search.
 You can also find code in `qanda_file_reader.py` with generators for reading one or many categories, and code that enriches the documents with metadata and other product information.
 Use the data enrichment to experiment with hybrid lexical and semantic search.

 We used the PQA data to provide a test bed for exploring different models, and different knn engine parameterizations. `<root>/main.py` runs through a set of tests, defined in `<root>/configs/tasks.py`.
 You can create tasks for local and remote models, loading some or all of the PQA data to test timing and search requests.
 See `<root>/client/os_ml_client_wrapper.py` for code that sets up OpenSearch's Neural plugin for ingest.

 The `MlModel` class provides an abstract base class for using ML models, with 2 direct descendants, `LocalMlModel`, and `RemoteMlModel`.
 If you're running self-managed, you can load models into your local cluster with the `LocalMlModel` class.
 Amazon OpenSearch Service does not support local models.
-If you are running self-managed you can create a connector to Amazon Bedrock, or Amazon Sagemaker with the `OsBedrockMlModel` and the `OsSagemakerMLModel` classes.
+Use a connector to Amazon Bedrock, or Amazon Sagemaker with the `OsBedrockMlModel` and the `OsSagemakerMLModel` classes.
 For OpenSearch Service, you can use the `AosBedrockMlModel` and `AosSagemakerMlModel` classes.
 You can find the source for these classes in the `<root>/ml_models` folder.

 # Set up and run with the Amazon_PQA data set

 ## Prerequisites

-1. Python 3.x (The code has been tested against Python version 3.12).
-You can find downloads and installation instructions here: https://www.python.org/downloads/
+1. Python 3.10 is required.
+Currently there's a dependency for pandas 2.0.3 that requires Python 3.10.
+You can find downloads and installation instructions here: https://www.python.org/downloads/.

 1. The [Amazon_PQA data set](https://registry.opendata.aws/amazon-pqa/).